Common names used for peyote or names that have been applied to peyote

 63: A name used by Augustine Alba, a Mexican detective, quoted in the 1918 Free Trader-Journal (Ottowa, Illinois), 28 October, page 3.

 64: Spanish name given in Jose Arlegui 1737 (1851) Chronica de la provincia de N.S.P.S.
 Francisco de Zacatecas.

 65: Name used by Kiowa; given in Hugh Lennox Scott’s Ft.
 Sill ledgers.

 66: Purported “Indian” name for “whiskey root” given by “The Colonel” in 1857 in The Times Picayune, (New Orleans, LA), 30 September, page 1.
-This may be the first report of peyote in the English language being referred to as an intoxicant, although the author alludes to the occurrence of an earlier round of correspondence with the editor.
+This may be the first report in the English language of peyote being referred to as an intoxicant, although the author alludes to the occurrence of an earlier round of correspondence with the editor.